sandersaares/DocumentAuthoring/docs/Content.md

 You are recommended to generate diagrams from text files, as they enable an easier editing and review experience than images.
 This document authoring workflow supports diagram generation from [PlantUML files](http://plantuml.com/).

-All diagrams must be placed in the `Diagrams/` directory (subdirectories are OK).
 Diagram files have the `.wsd` extension.
+All diagrams must be placed in the `Diagrams/` directory (subdirectories are allowed).

 At document build time, a `.png` file is generated for each diagram.
 Simply use this file as you would any other image (except for the fact that these are in the `Diagrams/` directory).

-See the PlantUML documentation for syntax examples - it is a very flexible language and supports many diagramming features.
+See the [PlantUML documentation](http://plantuml.com/) for syntax examples - it is a very flexible language and supports many diagramming features.
 A very basic example is given below.

 ## Example: sequence diagram